itpartnersillinois/.github/README.md

 ## Introduction

-Each section is going to have best practices (what IT Partners does) and a tutorial (how to do it).
-At the end, this tutorial Github repository is going to match what other repositories should be.
+This is a tutorial on best practices inside IT Partners (what IT Partners does) and a tutorial (how to do it).

 ## Tutorials and Best Practices
 * [Creating a new repository](https://github.com/itpartnersillinois/tutorial/blob/master/Creating_Repository.md)